cherrypy/cherrypy/sphinx/source/appendix/faq.rst

 :A: See `Malicious HTML Tags Embedded in Client Web Requests <http://www.cert.org/advisories/CA-2000-02.html>`_
     and `Understanding Malicious Content Mitigation for Web Developers <http://www.cert.org/tech_tips/malicious_code_mitigation.html>`_ at `CERT <http://www.cert.org/>`_ for an overview of Cross-Site Scripting (XSS) issues.

-It is ultimately up to the developer to remove potential XSS vulnerabilities from their apps and sites.
+    While it is ultimately up to the developer to remove potential XSS vulnerabilities from their apps and sites, there are several Cherrypy settings that can help.
+They are discussed in the :doc:`programmer's guide </progguide/security>`.

 :Q: Why does CherryPy take CPU/RAM even though it's not yet receiving requests?